 AthensTangoProject

 Athens Tango Project is a local group committed to bringing Argentine tango music to the northern hemisphere.
 Laura Camacho, a veteran of the tango music scene of Buenos Aires, came to Athens, Georgia to study upright bass and quickly found there to be a lack of tango music in the Classic City.
-Camacho assembled a group of top notch local musicians and international music graduate students whose lineup includes Ricardo Hurtado, Tereska Grnia, John Phillips, and David Marcus.
-Athens Tango Project’s members are an assortment of world class players and the result is the Athens Tango Project, a delightfully different trip to another part of the world.
+She assembled a group of top notch local musicians and international music graduate students whose lineup includes Ricardo Hurtado, Tereska Grnia, John Phillips, and David Marcus.
+They are an assortment of world class players and the result is the Athens Tango Project, a delightfully different trip to another part of the world.

 STUDENT IDEA SHOWCASE